-Lp-PLA2 is a biomarker released by immune cells specifically in blood vessels to cause inflammation.
-As vascular inflammation is associated with cardiovascular disease, measuring Lp-PLA2 levels is an accurate indicator of the risk of heart disease¹.
-Elevated blood levels of this biomarker increase your risk of atherosclerosis, chronic ischaemic heart disease, and stroke²,³.
-Atherosclerosis is a condition characterized by plaque deposits in your arteries, which increases your risk of experiencing blood clots.
+Levels greater than 200 ng/mL are considered elevated² and indicate that inflammation is likely and increase your risk of atherosclerosis, chronic ischaemic heart disease, and stroke³,⁴.
+Atherosclerosis is a condition characterized by plaque deposits in your arteries that increases your risk of blood clots.
 Half of heart attacks occur in people with normal cholesterol levels, making this an important additional test for cardiovascular health.

-Lp-PLA2 can be used along with other biomarkers to assess your risk for cardiovascular disease.
-To decrease your risk, healthcare professionals may recommend you eat less fatty foods, exercise more frequently, and, possibly, take statins, which lower levels of cholesterol in your body.
+To decrease your risk of vascular inflammation and cardiovascular disease, healthcare professionals may recommend you eat less fatty foods, exercise more frequently, stop smoking, and, possibly, take statins, which lower levels of cholesterol in your body.
 Lp-PLA2 levels can be lowered over the course of weeks or months by addressing risk factors².

 Join our email list today to stay in touch and learn more about how you can take control of your own health.